langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 ### Handoffs

-In multi-agent architectures agents can be represented as graph nodes.
-Each agent node executes its step(s) and decides what to do next — finish execution or route to another agent (including routing to itself, e.g. running in a loop).
-A common pattern in multi-agent interactions is **handoffs**: one agent handing off control to another agent.
+In multi-agent architectures, agents can be represented as graph nodes.
+Each agent node executes its step(s) and decides whether to finish execution or route to another agent, including potentially routing to itself (e.g., running in a loop).
+A common pattern in multi-agent interactions is handoffs, where one agent hands off control to another.
 Handoffs allow you to specify:

-- __destination__: target agent to navigate to (e.g. name of the node to go to)
+- __destination__: target agent to navigate to (e.g., name of the node to go to)
-- __payload__: [what information to pass](#communication-between-agents) to that agent (e.g. state update)
+- __payload__: [information to pass to that agent](#communication-between-agents) (e.g., state update)

 To implement handoffs in LangGraph, agent nodes can return [`Command`](./low_level.md#command) object that allows you to combine both control flow and state updates: